xuezzou/Vanderbilt-course-notes/Web-based-Architecture/README.md

 - View Layer
     - Template, Rendering, Events
-    - An SPA framework may provide several layers for our client-side SPA: routing, evenrs, data and views
+    - An SPA framework may provide several layers for our client-side SPA: routing, events, data and views
 - **React** is an open-source *Facebook* project that concentrates on the view layer.
 It aims to enable rapid development of high-performance views
     - integrate view logic and template
     - speed up DOM changes